This Prosciutto Melon Ball Salad has sweet melon, salty prosciutto, buttery pine nuts and so much more making it a hearty entree worthy salad.

 Recipes Like This Prosciutto Melon Ball Salad

-This Prosciutto Melon Ball Salad is a fun salad packed with flavor!
+Prosciutto Melon Ball Salad

-- 1 melon (cantaloupe or honeydew)
+- 1 melon, cantaloupe or honeydew

 - 3 oz prosciutto